-The final decision in student classroom placement is made by the Principal.
+The final decision in student classroom placement is made by the Executive Director or designee.

 Attendance

 Attendance Philosophy (See Student Policy 5201)

 Good attendance contributes greatly to a student's academic achievement in school.
 Regular attendance is directly related to the students' success in academic work, benefits students socially, provides opportunities for important communication between teacher, student, and guardian, and establishes regular habits of dependability important to the future of the student.